 The SpaceMaster programme application deadline for non-EU students is 15th of January 2009 and for EU students 15th of May 2009.
 An on-line application system will be opened on 1st of December 2008 for Non-EU students and in the middle of March for EU students.

 The SpaceMaster Round 4 students have now arrived to Würzburg for the start of the first Semester at JMUW.

 The SpaceMaster Round 2 Graduation Ceremony will be held on October 24, 2008 in Würzburg.

 If you are having problems with the on-line application system at studera.nu please contact firstname.lastname@example.org.

 The on-line application system at studera.nu will be opened again 17 March for EU-students.

 The on-line application system has now been opened.
 The website is: https://www.studera.nu/english/.
 The application code for SpaceMaster is: LTU-86801.
 For detailed information about how to apply, see the LTU-link: http://www.ltu.se/studentwebben/d4375/d4650/d4672/1.8820?l=en.

 Three SpaceMaster students from Round 2 (Paavo Heiskanen, Jan Hakenberg and Felix Cabrera) have been awarded grants by the Human Exploration Promotion Division, European Astronaut Department, Directorate of Human Spaceflight, Microgravity and Exploration, ESA.
-The grants have been provided in the frame of ESA's support of the SpaceMaster programme.

 Information and application forms of the SpaceMaster Global Partnership programme (Erasmus Mundus Action 3 programme) are now available, see menu item SpaceMaster Global Partnership.